Diffusion-Based Audio Inpainting: Abstract

 \section{Abstract}

-Audio inpainting aims to reconstruct missing segments in corrupted recordings.
-Previous methods produce plausible reconstructions when the gap length is shorter than about 100\;ms, but the quality decreases for longer gaps.
-This paper explores recent advancements in deep learning and, particularly, diffusion models, for the task of audio inpainting.
-The proposed method uses an unconditionally trained generative model, which can be conditioned in a zero-shot fashion for audio inpainting, offering high flexibility to regenerate gaps of arbitrary length.
-An improved deep neural network architecture based on the constant-Q transform, which allows the model to exploit pitch-equivariant symmetries in audio, is also presented.
-The performance of the proposed algorithm is evaluated through objective and subjective metrics for the task of reconstructing short to mid-sized gaps.
-The results of a formal listening test show that the proposed method delivers a comparable performance against state-of-the-art for short gaps, while retaining a good audio quality and outperforming the baselines for the longest gap lengths tested, 150\;ms and 200\;ms. This work helps improve the restoration of sound recordings having fairly long local disturbances or dropouts, which must be reconstructed.
+{ Audio inpainting aims to reconstruct missing segments in corrupted recordings.
+Most existing methods produce plausible reconstructions when the gap lengths are short, but struggle to reconstruct gaps larger than about 100\;ms. This paper explores diffusion models, a recent class of deep learning models, for the task of audio inpainting.
+The proposed method uses an unconditionally trained generative model, which can be conditioned in a zero-shot fashion for audio inpainting, and is able to regenerate gaps of any size.
+An improved deep neural network architecture based on the constant-Q transform that allows the model to exploit pitch-equivariant symmetries in audio is also presented.
+The performance of the proposed algorithm is evaluated through objective and subjective metrics for the task of reconstructing short to mid-sized gaps, up to 300\,ms. The results of a formal listening test indicate that, for short gaps in the range of 50\,ms, the proposed method delivers performance comparable to the baselines.
+For wider gaps up to 300\,ms long, our method outperforms the baselines and retains good or fair audio quality.
+The method presented in this paper can be applied to restoring sound recordings that suffer from severe local disturbances or dropouts. }

-\section{Introduction}
+\section{INTRODUCTION}

 Audio inpainting refers to repairing or filling in missing or degraded parts of an audio signal \cite{adler2011audio}.
 Inpainting can be used to remove noise, glitches, or other unwanted artifacts from an audio recording, or to fill in missing sections of audio that have been lost or damaged.
-Application examples include the restoration of old recordings corrupted by local disturbances \cite{godsill2013digital, ragano2022automatic}, the reconstruction of missing audio samples caused by scratches in CDs \cite{janssen1986adaptive}, or compensation of audio packet losses in communication networks \cite{goodman1986waveform}.
+Application examples include the restoration of old recordings corrupted by local disturbances \cite{godsill2013digital, ragano2022automatic}, the reconstruction of missing audio samples caused by scratches in CDs \cite{janssen1986adaptive}, or compensation for audio packet loss in communication networks \cite{goodman1986waveform}.
 In addition, audio inpainting can be used in music and audio production to create special effects or to manipulate audio signals in creative ways \cite{bazin2021spectrogram}.
-This paper presents a novel audio inpainting method based on the recently proposed diffusion model \cite{ho2020denoising,song2020score}, a deep learning technique capable of generating new content.
+This paper presents a novel audio inpainting method based on diffusion models \cite{ho2020denoising,song2020score}, a recently proposed generative deep-learning technique.